Alternative Choices for You

 - Can connect to Tor

 The Terms of Service on the Proxy.sh website specifically ban the downloading of copyrighted material without permission from the copyright holder.
-This ban effectively rules out the possibility of using the VPN for identity protection when file sharing with the BitTorrent protocol.
-However, the Knowledge Base includes articles that have tips on how to use the VPN with uTorrent, Vuze, and BitTorrent.
+The Knowledge Base includes articles that have tips on how to use the VPN with uTorrent, Vuze, and BitTorrent, however.
 There is no explicit statement on the main pages of the site that states whether or not file sharing is allowed.

 Subscribers to the Solid and Pro packages get access to the service's entire network of servers in 57 countries.
 The Basic package gives you servers in the USA and the Netherlands, and the Basic package gets you servers in the USA, the UK, the Netherlands, France, and Germany.

 The page VPN Speed Testing Done Right has a full explanation of our new scientific speed test system.